 - i.
-Enter into a 3% net smelter returns ("NSR") royalty agreement ("Royalty Agreement") with the Vendor on the terms outlined below; - ii.
-Complete a technical report, prepared in accordance with NI 43-101 Standards of Disclosure for Mineral Projects, on the Hood River Property; - iii.
+Enter into a 3% NSR Royalty Agreement with the Vendor on the terms outlined below; - ii.
+Complete a technical report, prepared in accordance with National Instrument ("NI") 43-101 Standards of Disclosure for Mineral Projects, on the Hood River Property; - iii.
 Pay all costs incurred to complete the transaction contemplated in the LOI; - iv.
 Maintain the property in good standing for the period the LOI is in effect and ensure that in the event the transaction is terminated, the Hood River Property is returned to the Vendor with at least two years of assessments filed and two years, calculated from the next anniversary date, of NTI payments in place; and - v.
 Engage one of the Vendors as Project Manager on the Hood River Property while the LOI is in effect.